 How much will my electrical work cost?
 Can you quote me over the phone?

 We’re always glad to provide a general estimate for an electrical job over the phone.
 However, for a precise quote, we need to do an onsite inspection.
 Depending on the size and complexity of a job, the cost of electrical work can be affected by numerous factors.
 Each home and small business has unique circumstances and this is why onsite quotes are far superior to over-the-phone estimates.
-And remember: All GVEC Electrician quotes are always 100 percent free and include our no-obligation guarantee.
+And remember: All GVEC Electrician quotes are always 100 percent no-obligation guarantee.
 GVEC personnel will never pressure you into making a purchase or signing a contract.

 Do I have an electrical issue if my smoke detector is chirping?

 Smoke detectors chirp when their batteries run low.
 Changing the battery will usually fix the problem.
 We recommend changing smoke detector batteries once a year.

 If changing the battery doesn’t stop the chirping, it might be time to replace the detector itself.
 Most smoke detectors are designed and rated to last around 10 years or 87,000 hours of usage.
 Beyond this point, the sensors can lose effectiveness, which can also cause chirping.

 Is the wiring in my home or small business up to date?
 How can I know?

 What year was your home or building built?
 The answer is a good starting place to understanding your electrical system.
 How long have you owned your home or building?
 How many owners has your home or the building from which you run your small business had?
 Just because a home or other building was built with a certain wiring type, doesn’t mean the system hasn’t been modernized, undergone selective upgrades or been remodeled entirely.
 The best way to conclusively identify your wiring system is through a whole-home or whole-business inspection.
 GVEC electricians are fully trained and licensed to conduct such inspections.